tjoen/skill-better-jokes/README.md

-# Mycroft Today in History - Event skill
+# Mycroft Better Joke skill

-This skill gives back a event from today in history.
-It uses http://history.muffinlabs.com/#api for the results
+This skill gives mycroft better jokes.
+It uses icanhazdadjoke.com for the results

 ## Current state

 Working features:
- - what event happened this day in history
- - this day in history
- - today in history
+ - be funny
+ - tell a joke

 Known issues:
  - ...